 - a.
 The host Transportation representative must ensure that all vehicles assigned to the Thunderbird team have access to the flight line starting with the arrival of the advance team through the team's departure.
 Please make every attempt to work with ramp security to accomplish this regardless of military or civilian show site.
-The vehicles provided are mission critical and are essential to the movement of our equipment on a daily basis. - b.
+The vehicles provided are mission critical and are essential to the movement of our equipment daily. - b.
 All Thunderbirds are required to possess an airfield driver's license at Nellis AFB.
 We drive around nearly every type of aircraft in the Air Force inventory on one of the busiest flight lines.
 Due to the time constraints, we do not have time to receive an Airfield Driving briefing from each site we go to.
-Please work with the Air Show Coordinator if your airfield management insists on providing a brief. - c.
+Please work with the Air Show Coordinator if your airfield management insists on providing a brief.
+Airfield specifics to your show site should be briefed to Thunderbird #8 at the Advance Pilot brief, which will then be disseminated to the team. - c.
 Vehicle access to and from the support aircraft, Thunderbird jets, and the designated hangar should be coordinated with the Airboss and/or control tower so that minimal communication is required for the vehicles.
 Experience has shown that requiring clearance across or down active taxiways can create unacceptable delays.
 We request active taxiways be placed in uncontrolled status to allow vehicles to cross without requiring a clearance from ground control the Thunderbirds will give way to any taxiing aircraft.
 If such a situation is unavoidable, please provide escorts on both sides of the affected taxiway to facilitate vehicle travel from the arrival of the morning shift until all aircraft maintenance is completed each day. - d.
 We will place a Thunderbird placard on the dash of each vehicle assigned for our use as the primary means of identification.
 Please ensure security and traffic-control personnel are briefed.